akauppi/GroundLevel-firebase-es/DEVS/Wishes for Firebase.md

 There may be a need for overriding the region on a function-by-function basis, but there should also be a way to change the default (in configuration).
 This would be the way most people change their region.
 Such a change would not break code that currently uses the in-code settings.
 -->

+---

+The [environment configuration](https://firebase.google.com/docs/functions/config-env) provides a solution to the first problem (not having regions in code).
+It should just be more clearly communicated in Firebase docs. (instead of recommending to stamp the region in code)

 ## `firebase emulators:start` behaves different from `emulators:exec`